Active learning of potential-energy surfaces of weakly-bound complexes with regression-tree ensembles: Introduction

 Uncertainty-based sampling is known to be prone to querying outliers~\cite{Kee:INSC454:401, Settles:ActiveLearning:2009}, because it does not take into account the statistical distribution of data in the pool and hence partly ignores the user’s \emph{a priori} knowledge embedded in the pool.
-In applications to PESs, these algorithms tend to select many molecular geometries from regions sparsely sampled by subsequent dynamics calculations.
-This problem can be mitigated by introducing a weighting function that gives less weights to molecular structures whose estimated energies are high~\cite{Guan:MP116:823}.
-In a batch-mode AL, \ie, when the learner selects more than one sample at each iteration, the uncertainty-based strategies can end up selecting almost identical data points in the batch~\cite{Ash:ICLR2020}.
+Upper bounds on the generalization error in an AL setting suggest that more optimal AL strategies can be built by sampling points corresponding to large uncertainties while not deviating much from the true distribution of data~\cite{Wang:ACMTKDD9:23, Shui:AISTATS2020:1308}.
+In applications to PESs, uncertainty-based algorithms tend to select many molecular geometries from regions sparsely sampled by subsequent dynamics calculations.
+When all sparse regions of the pool can be clearly identified, \eg, as points with high energy, or if prior knowledge about the minima and saddle points exists, this problem can be solved by introducing a weighting function \cite{Guan:MP116:823, Lin:JCP152:154104}.
+In a more general setting, one can combine the uncertainty-based query algorithm with a molecular-dynamics sampler starting from various known critical points of the PES \cite{Zhang:PRM3:023804, Gastegger:CS8:6924, Wang:PTRSA375:20160194}.

-The representativeness-based selection algorithms utilize information from the structure of unlabeled data to make queries~\cite{Kumar:JCST35:913, Dasgupta:TCS412:1767, Wang:ACMTKDD9:23}.
-Common measures of representativeness are clustering-based and similarity measures~\cite{Kumar:JCST35:913}.
-This approach was employed for modeling the PESs of amorphous and liquid hafnium dioxide~\cite{Sivaraman:CM6:1}.
-These methods were shown to have a good performance in case of small amount of the initially labeled data with a decaying efficiency when the amount of queried labels increases~\cite{Wang:ACMTKDD9:23, Huang:PAMI36:10}.

-In the computer science literature, hybrid strategies that combine advantages of the two types of selection algorithms were proposed~\cite{Borisov:AL, Ash:ICLR2020, Nguyen:ICML2004, Huang:PAMI36:10}.
-These algorithms demonstrated a better performance in comparison to the pure uncertainty-based or representativeness-based methods.
-It was also shown that hybrid approaches can be naturally derived from upper bounds on the generalization error in an AL setting~\cite{Shui:AISTATS2020:1308, Wang:ACMTKDD9:23}.
+Another concern in AL is the execution speed and the scaling with the amount of data, as AL is an iterative procedure that includes training and predicting energies of many geometries in each iteration.